 ~links are affiliate links and small commissions can be made at not expense to the buyer

 I go through phases.
 Sometimes I want to read books (ok listen to books) and sometimes I want to listen to podcasts.
 I’ve been really into podcasts lately but was feeling the need to get into a book.
-I use Try Audible Plus“>Audible.
-I like the fact that I don’t have to sit in the quiet and read I can just put my AirPods on and listen.
+I use Audible because I can listen to it while I do laundry, get ready in the morning, drive… I really love Audible.
+In fact I like that I don’t have to sit in the quiet and read I can just put my AirPods on and listen.
 Well I figured I would put together a list of books that you may like or that you could gift!

 I just finished Greenlights by Matthew McConaughey and I must say I really enjoyed it.
 Matthew is very honest about his life and has a really inspiring perspective.
 I recommend this for men and women.
 If you like him now you will like him even more after reading this book!

-I haven’t read this book yet but it was recommended by our follower and avid reader Samara.
+Untamed is on my must read list.
+I haven’t read it yet but it was recommended by our follower and avid reader Samara.
 I always ask her when I need a book.

 ~In her most revealing and powerful memoir yet, the activist, speaker, bestselling author, Glennon Doyle explores the joy and peace we discover when we stop striving to meet others’ expectations and start trusting the voice deep within us.